Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Sample and data

-The AGN-SFR diagram in Figure~\ref{fig_AGNSF} shows $L_{\rm 1.4GHz}/L_{\rm SFR, 1.4GHz}$ versus the specific star formation rate($sSFR$).
-Here, we describe how we constructed the figure. $L_{\rm SFR, 1.4GHz}$ is the expected 1.4GHz luminosity powered by the star formation\cite{Davies2017}:
+The AGN-SFR diagram in Fig.~\ref{fig:AGNSF} shows $L_{\rm 1.4GHz}/L_{\rm SFR, 1.4GHz}$ versus the specific star formation rate(sSFR).
+Here, $L_{\rm SFR, 1.4GHz}$ is the expected 1.4GHz luminosity powered by star formation (\cite{Davies2017}):

-Extended Data Fig.~\ref{fig_LNVSS_SFR} shows this relation and the distributions of galaxies detected and undetected in radio emission.
-The radio-detected galaxies exhibit two distinct populations.
-One is close to the $L_{\rm SFR, 1.4GHz}$-SFR relation while the other has $L_{\rm 1.4GHz}$ much larger than $L_{\rm SFR, 1.4GHz}$, indicative of the contribution of radio AGNs.
-We also presented the distribution of the upper limit ($L_{\rm lim}$) of $L_{\rm 1.4GHz}$ for the radio-undetected galaxies. $L_{\rm lim}$ for each galaxy is derived from the flux limit\cite{Best2012} of 5 mJy and the redshift of the galaxy,

-where $D_{\rm{L}}$ is the luminosity distance, and $\alpha=-0.7$ is the typical spectral index\cite{Condon2002}.
+Both galaxies detected and undetected in radio emission are shown in this figure.
 We assign a mock $L_{\rm 1.4GHz}$ to radio-undetected galaxies as follows.
+We first calculate the upper limit ($L_{\rm lim}$) of $L_{\rm 1.4GHz}$ for these galaxies. $L_{\rm lim}$ is derived from the flux limit (\cite{Best2012}) of 5 mJy and the redshift of the galaxy

-For each of these galaxies, we first generate a radio luminosity of $L_{\rm{SFR, pred}}$ based on its SFR using the $L_{\rm{SFR,1.4GHz}}-\rm{SFR}$ relation\cite{Davies2017} with dispersion of 0.23 dex.
+where $D_{\rm{L}}$ is the luminosity distance and $\alpha=-0.7$ is the typical spectral index (\cite{Condon2002}).
+For each of these galaxies, we then generate a radio luminosity of $L_{\rm{SFR, pred}}$ based on its SFR using the $L_{\rm{SFR,1.4GHz}}-\rm{SFR}$ relation with a dispersion of 0.23 dex (\cite{Davies2017}) .
 We then randomly pick a mock luminosity from a uniform distribution between $L_{\rm lim}$ and $L_{\rm{SFR, pred}}$ and assign it to the galaxy.
 Only 0.5\% of the radio-undetected galaxies have $L_{\rm{SFR, pred}}>L_{\rm lim}$.
 For those galaxies we use $L_{\rm{lim}}$ as their mock radio luminosity.
-As one can see, the radio-undetected galaxies are the dominant population in the lower-left region of the AGN-SFR diagram, where RFE-off and RFI-Q galaxies co-exist.
-We overlay the SDSS images of low-z example galaxies ($z < 0.03$) at the corresponding grid positions in the diagram, prioritizing high-stellar-mass representatives in each cell.
-The images are processed with adaptive transparency to emphasize the morphology and are selected to avoid crowding.